copsTvFan/cops-episode-guide/guide.md

 **Pittsburgh, PA 3**

-- (11:26 PM Narcotics Task Force One) Eddie Brown talks to the camera in the back seat about a new dealer named Ricky who is taking over territory causing 14 shootings in the last 10 days.
+- (11:26 PM Narcotics Task Force Team One) Detective Eddie Brown talks to the camera in the back seat about a new dealer named Ricky who is taking over territory causing 14 shootings in the last 10 days.
 One guy named Eman is now a cripple.
 His partner says he doesn't know if they'll get home alive every night, that's how serious it is.
+Eddie's partner is Detective Dennis Biggs.
 - Officers injured while pursuing drug dealers.
 - suspected car thief.